 It's incredibly easy to install, just follow this single step:

 The first time macFI is launched security settings are required due to macOS security restrictions.
-After the first attempt to run go to System Preferences Security and General settings, click allow macFI to run.
-Restart macFI and additional System Preferences Security and Privacy settings are required as follows:
+After the first attempt to run, go to System Preferences Security and General settings, click allow macFI to run.
+Restart macFI, additional System Preferences Security and Privacy settings are required as follows:

 On macOS 10.14 Mojave and later: Under "Privacy" click Accessibility and set the MacFI on.
-Additional on-time authorization prompts are required.
+Additional one-time authorization prompts are required.

 Prior to Mohave: Open System Preferences –> Security & Privacy and under General set to allow macFI to run after the first time it's launched.

 You should not perform other functions while the installer is running, although the macFI will run correctly, the Terminal window may not display as intended.